graphprotocol/contracts/gre/README.md

 GRE accepts a few parameters when being initialized.
 When using GRE in the context of a hardhat task these parameters would typically be configured as task options.

 In order to simplify the creation of hardhat tasks that will make use of GRE and would require several options to be defined we provide a convenience method: `graphTask`.
+This is a drop in replacement for hardhat's `task` that includes GRE related boilerplate, you can still customize the task as you would do with `task`.

-By using this instead of hardhat's `task` you avoid having to define GRE's options on all of your tasks.
+ you avoid having to define GRE's options on all of your tasks.

 Here is an example of a task using this convenience method: